Civil Initiatives Committee: All-Russian Civil Forum

-On November 3, 2013, the Committee for Civil Initiatives and the Kudrin Foundation held the first All-Russian Civil Forum in Moscow.
-As stated on the Forum's website, "the idea of a forum of representatives of civil society was a response to the contradictory policy of the state authorities in relation to the non-profit sector."
+On November 3, 2013, the Civil Initiatives Committee and the Kudrin Foundation held the first All-Russian Civil Forum in Moscow.
+According to the forum's official website, the initiative to convene a forum of civil society representatives was a response to what organisers described as contradictory state policy toward the non-profit sector.

-Ten well-known Russian public figures came forward with the initiative to convene the forum in July 2013: Lyudmila Alekseeva, Evgeny Gontmakher, Anatoly Ermolin, Alexey Kudrin, Elena Panfilova, Irina Prokhorova, Alexey Simonov, Elena Topoleva-Soldunova, Igor Chestin and Irina Yasina.
+In July 2013, ten prominent Russian public figures proposed convening the forum.
+These included Lyudmila Alekseeva, Evgeny Gontmakher, Anatoly Ermolin, Alexey Kudrin, Elena Panfilova, Irina Prokhorova, Alexey Simonov, Elena Topoleva-Soldunova, Igor Chestin, and Irina Yasina.

-The forum is positioned by the organizers as an event that gives civil society the opportunity to take part in the development of proposals for the development of the country..
+The organisers describe the forum as a platform that enables representatives of civil society to participate in the development of proposals concerning the country's future development.

-November 22, 2014, in Moscow in Cosmos Hotel was the second All-Russian Civil Forum under the theme "dialogue.
+The second All-Russian Civil Forum was held on November 22, 2014, at the Cosmos Hotel in Moscow, under the theme "Dialogue.
 Solidarity.
-Responsibility".
+Responsibility."

-At the third forum held on November 21–22, 2015, Aleksey Kudrin admitted that the participation of representatives of the authorities in the event had to be coordinated with the ministries and the Presidential Administration.
+At the third forum, held on November 21–22, 2015, Alexey Kudrin stated that participation by representatives of public authorities in the event required coordination with relevant ministries and the Presidential Administration.

-On November 25, 2017, the fifth All-Russian civil forum on the topic "The future of Russia: federation, regions, cities" was held in Moscow at the Cosmos Hotel.
-The heads of federal and regional departments, ministers and deputy ministers, governors, vice-governors and mayors of cities took part in the forum.
-Among them are Moscow Mayor Sergey Sobyanin, Open government Minister Mikhail Abyzov, Health Minister Veronika Skvortsova, CEC head Ella Pamfilova and Russian Deputy Justice Minister Denis Novak.
+The fifth All-Russian Civil Forum took place on November 25, 2017, at the Cosmos Hotel in Moscow, under the theme "The Future of Russia: Federation, Regions, Cities."
+The forum was attended by heads of federal and regional agencies, ministers and deputy ministers, governors, vice-governors, and city mayors.
+Participants included Moscow Mayor Sergey Sobyanin, Mikhail Abyzov, then Minister for Open Government, Health Minister Veronika Skvortsova, Central Election Commission chair Ella Pamfilova, and Deputy Minister of Justice Denis Novak.

 Criticism

-Experts and politicians assess the initiative to create the Committee differently, from a sincere desire for change for the better to a pro-Kremlin project that distracts the liberal community from radical protests.
+Experts and politicians have offered differing assessments of the initiative to establish the committee, ranging from views that describe it as a genuine attempt to promote positive change to criticisms characterising it as a pro-Kremlin project intended to divert the liberal community from more radical forms of protest.